 He made 10 appearances in the 1994-95 season when Schmeichel was injured, the only title in the first five years of the Premier League that United failed to win.

-Argentina’s number one continues his curious record as a squad player in his club career after spending years on the bench at Sampdoria and Monaco.
+Argentina’s No.1 continues his curious record as a squad player in his club career after spending years on the bench at Sampdoria and Monaco.

 He’s made just seven league appearances for the Red Devils but featured throughout the Europa League winning campaign of 2016-17.